Omni Calculator logo

 Interpreting the results

-Now that you know what your DTI is, you can assess the result.
+So, what are good debt to income ratios?.
 Naturally, the lower it is, the better - after all, you want as little money as possible to go towards your debts.
 If in doubt, you can stick to the following guidelines:

 • DTI < 20%: excellent!
 While you should pay off your debt as soon as possible, this debt-to-income ratio should allow you to live the lifestyle you want without major constraints.